Freika/rubynoob/README.md

 ~~User can add his open source repositories (octokit)~~

-Parse user's repositories list and allow him to add repos by choosing from list (example: codeclimate)

 ~~All added repositories are pinged once in 3 minutes (sidekiq, crono)~~

 ~~If open issue with label “RubyNoob” is found in the repo, those issues are parsed and added into app database~~